FC Rodina Moscow

-FC Rodina Moscow (ФК «Родина» Москва) is a Russian football team based in Moscow that will play in the second-tier Russian First League in the 2022–23 season.
+FC Rodina Moscow (ФК «Родина» Москва) is a Russian professional football team based in Moscow that plays in the second-tier Russian First League.

 History

 It was founded in 2019 as a senior squad of a pre-existing youth academy.
 For 2019–20 season, it received the license for the third-tier Russian Professional Football League.

 The club finished 4th in the 2021 Korantina Homes Cup International football tournament in Pafos, Cyprus, having been runners up in 2019.

-On 30 May 2022, Rodina secured promotion to FNL.
+On 30 May 2022, Rodina secured promotion to Russian First League.

+In their first season in the second tier, Rodina secured 5th place.
+As 3rd-placed Alania Vladikavkaz failed to obtain the 2023–24 Russian Premier League license, that qualified Rodina for the promotion play-offs.
+After losing the first leg of the play-off series at home to FC Pari Nizhny Novgorod with the score of 0–3, Rodina went up 2–0 in the away second leg by the 24th minute of the game.
+No more goals were scored in the game and Rodina lost 2–3 on aggregate.

+Stadium

+From 2019 to 2022 the club has hosted their home games in several stadiums in and around Moscow like Yantar, Oktyabr, Spartakovets, VTB Arena and Avangard in Domodedovo.

 Current squad

-As of 22 February 2023, according to the First League website.
+As of 11 September 2025, according to the First League website.